OleSpjeldnas/spjoleh.com/src/content/articles/2025-08-23-how-to-build-app-blockchains-cant-handle.md

 - *Pt.
 II: the conceptual shift that separates "the computer" from "the guarantee machine."*
 - *Pt.
 III: what the app looks like as a domain.*

 In Pt.
 I, you were a hobby dev shipping a verifiable fitness aggregator.
 You wanted friends and rivals to trust your claimed VO₂ max and related stats.
-You tried a blockchain and hit a wall—**not** edge cases, but basic developer needs:
+You tried a blockchain and hit a wall—not edge cases, but basic developer needs:

 - **Continuous external streams**
 - **Event-driven updates**